 The Times of London has been published daily since 1785, and under its current name since 1788.
 It is largely regarded as Britain’s newspaper of record.
 The Times also has a world-renowned crossword puzzle (subscription required).
 You can begin reading at:

-The London Times has this flash sale on subscriptions: Pay just £1 for your first 6 months.
-After your first 6 months you’ll be billed £10 a month.
+The London Times has this flash sale on subscriptions: Pay just £1 a month for your first 12 months. (£1 is about $1.20 US so a full year is about $15.)
+Afterwards you’ll be billed £10 a month unless you act.
 For more details or to subscribe visit:

 This subscription gives you unlimited access to the London Times website, the tablet edition and apps for iPhone and Android.
 The subscription also gives you access to the London Times Crossword Puzzles and Crossword Club.